shriramrajat/shriramrajat/README.md

 # 💫 About Me:
-🔭 I’m currently working on ...<br>🌱 I’m currently learning Web Development<br>👯 I’m looking to collaborate on Ai Ml And Full stack web development projects.<br>💬 Ask me about Use of Ai<br>📫 How to reach me: <br>😄 Pronouns: Rajat<br>⚡ Fun fact: I love building AI tools that solve real-world problems while making learning and tech more interactive!
+🔭 I’m currently working on Temple Crowd Managemnt System <br>🌱 I’m currently learning Web Development<br>👯 I’m looking to collaborate on Ai Ml And Full stack web development projects.<br>💬 Ask me about Use of Ai<br>📫 How to reach me: <br>😄 Pronouns: Rajat<br>⚡ Fun fact: I love building AI tools that solve real-world problems while making learning and tech more interactive!